Hear that ping in your inbox? You know what it is.

 In being nimble, they had to embrace guesswork.
 That’s OK.

-As well, Kaplan had a decent insight into what could restrict or support technology adoption across its organisation.
+Kaplan also had a decent insight into what could restrict or support technology adoption across its organisation.
 It’s about the conditions in each learning context or contextual conditions, for short.
-That’s how it assesses and selects technologies to best fit its current needs and ensure they can scale for growth even during uncertainty.
-And tackle any barriers staff or students may have.
+That’s how it assesses and selects technologies to best fit its current needs and ensure they can scale for growth even during uncertainty, and tackle any barriers that staff or students may have.

-If the tech isn’t intuitive to use, training is offered, snack-size or longer; chew off as much as you'd like online to get up to speed.
+If the tech isn’t intuitive to use, training is offered.

 Education delivery … reimagined

 From early-to-mid 2020, Kaplan worked on reimagining its delivery during the pandemic lockdowns, investing significantly in hardware and people.
-It’s definitely got the gist of blended learning, so is sitting well to maintain and expand that.
-Think a very significant library of quality asynchronous content to meld with its synchronously delivered curricula.
+It’s definitely got the gist of blended learning, so is sitting well to maintain and expand that, with options like a significant library of quality asynchronous content to meld with its synchronously delivered curricula.

 A lot hinged on the learning management system (LMS) on which Kaplan runs its enterprise.
 Partnering with Instructure means they’re using the Canvas portal.
-This open LMS supports hundreds of Asia-Pacific institutes within K-12, further education and higher education sectors.
-Good to know it adapts to and integrates seamlessly with a multitude of tools, such as OneNote, Microsoft and Google, as well as the broader program environment at Kaplan.
+This open LMS supports hundreds of Asia-Pacific institutes within K-12, further education, and higher education sectors.
+It also adapts to and integrates seamlessly with a multitude of tools, such as OneNote, Microsoft and Google, as well as the broader program environment at Kaplan.

 But Instructure isn’t the only partner, said Christie.